By Roberta Rampton

 Iran's economy has been badly damaged by sanctions by the United States and European Union, but Iran has not slowed its program, said Senator Robert Menendez, a New Jersey Democrat who helped craft the new proposal.

 The new sanctions were filed as an amendment to an annual defense policy bill.
-Senators debated other parts of the massive bill late into Thursday night and were expected to consider the Iran sanctions measure on Friday morning.
+Senators were expected to continue to debate other parts of the massive bill late into Thursday night, and it was not clear precisely when the Iran sanctions measure would be considered.

 Republican Senator Mark Kirk of Illinois, who co-authored the package, said in a statement the sanctions would turn up pressure on Iran's government.
 Kirk and Menendez last year championed new sanctions that curbed Iran's oil exports.